learn-co-students/dsc-coefficient-of-determination-data-science/README.md

 Due to this particular relationship between $x$ and $y$, the regression line $\hat y$ is the same as the mean line for $\overline y$.
 The R-Squared for this model is 0.
 It's clear that a straight line is probably not the right fit for this data.

 On the other extreme, the best model could also be one that fits all the data points perfectly.
-Because the unexplained part of the variation is 0, R-Squared is 1–0, so 1 in this case, which indicates a perfect model.
+When the unexplained part of the variation is 0, the R-Squared is 1.
 Below is an example of this (know that this will rarely happen with real world data).

 <img src="images/rs6.png" width="500">

-> **R-Squared can take a value between 0 and 1 where values closer to 0 represent a poor fit and values closer to 1 represent an (almost) perfect fit**
+> **In linear regression, R-Squared can take a value between 0 and 1 where values closer to 0 represent a poor fit and values closer to 1 represent an (almost) perfect fit**

+Note that, beyond linear regression, the R-Squared can be negative if a model's predictions are worse than the baseline.

 ### Phrasing R-Squared values

-An R-squared value of say 0.85 can be described conceptually as:
+For example, an R-squared value of 0.85 from a linear regression can be described conceptually as:

 > ***85% of the variations in dependent variable $y$ are explained by the independent variable in our model.***

 ## Summary
 In this lesson, you looked at the R-Squared, or the Coefficient of Determination to evaluate the goodness of fit for a regression line.
-You saw how R-Squared is calculated by comparing a given model to a baseline model and learned that it must be a value between 0 and 1.
+You saw how R-Squared is calculated by comparing a given model to a baseline model and learned that it must be a value between 0 and 1 in linear regression.
 In the next lab, you'll move on to calculating R-Squared in Python.